 The Clarendon Lecture series is run across the University.

-The 2015 series will be given by Professor Amanda Anderson, Andrew W. Mellon Professor of Humanities and English, and Director of the Cogut Center for the Humanities at Brown University.
-The lecture series will be given in November 2015 and the poster for the series can be viewed here.
+The 2015 series was given by Professor Amanda Anderson, Andrew W. Mellon Professor of Humanities and English, and Director of the Cogut Center for the Humanities at Brown University.
+The lecture series was given in November 2015 and the poster for the series can be viewed here.

-The theme for Professor Amanda Anderson's lectures is 'Psyche and Ethos'.
-The individual lectures are entitled:
+The theme for Professor Amanda Anderson's lectures was 'Psyche and Ethos'.
+The individual lectures were entitled:

 10 November: Psychology Contra Morality

 17 November: Psychic Life and the Claims of Others